eat1000/heter/README.md

 The archive includes an executable binary "heter" pre-compiled under CentOS8.0 (x86-64).
 To compile from source code, edit Makefile to point EIGEN_PATH, BGEN_PATH and MKL_PATH to your own locations of EIGEN3, BGEN and MKL, then type "make".

 ## Usage
-Type "./heter --help" from the command line to display program options of heter:
+Type "./heter --help" from the command line to display the program options:

     --bgen		Input genotype file in bgen format.
     --sample	Input sample file in SNPTEST sample file format.
 Missing data is coded as "NA".